chaupow/chaupow.github.com/_posts/2012-11-13-lauffeuer.md

 * Read our [functional specs](/assets/docs/lauffeuer-pflichtenheft.pdf) (de)
 * Read our [design specs](/assets/docs/lauffeuer-entwurfsdokument.pdf) (de)

 If there's anything else you're interested in write us an email!
-We still have lots of presentation slide, documents, etc.
+We still have lots of presentation slides, documents, etc.